 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

 Antherea polyphemus is one of our moth giants (FW length 44–68 mm; wingspan 9.9–16.5 cm).
-The wings are broad, and the apex of the forewing is broadly falcate.
-Both wings are buckskin-brown, occasionally olive to reddish brown, with salt-and-pepper light and dark scales near the costal margin of the forewing and slightl gray suffusion in the postmedial area.
+The forewings are broad with a falcate apex.
+Both fore- and hindwings are buckskin-brown, occasionally olive to reddish-brown, with salt-and-pepper light and dark scales near the costal margin of the forewing and slightly gray suffusion in the postmedial area.
 The antemedial line has white inner and red-brown outer components, is nearly perpendicular to the trailing margin except for a step-off at the lower cell.
 The postmedial line is diffuse warm brown, perpendicular to both margins with a gently curve through the cell.
 The subterminal line is gray followed by light gray, smoothly concave toward the lateral margin.
 It is preceded by black spots near the apex.
 The hindwing antemedial line is white at the base of a large black mark that surrounds the discal spot.
 The subterminal line is black followed by light gray, diffuse.
 The discal spots of both wingss are outlined in black and yellow with clear centers.
 That on the hindwing is surrounded dramatically by jet black and preceded by powdery blue scales.
 The thorax and abdomen match the forewing, with a gray collar.
 The antennae are quadripectinate, very broad in the male.

 The Polyphemus moth is unlikely to be confused with other moths due to the combination of very large size, tan dorsal color, and clear eyespots.
 Our only other giant silkworm moths of similar size and shape are darker red-brown and lack clear eyespots.